katiehuangx/data-engineering/README.md

 ## Projects

-- Analytics engineering project with dbt CLI
+- Designed and implemented data warehouse (Snowflake) and conducted transformation using dbt CLI.
-- Create and build database model with Python and PostgreSQL
+- Created and built a database model with Python and PostgreSQL.